-Qualified Person
+Qualified Persons

-Exploration programs at the Company's project in Saskatchewan are being carried out under the supervision of Graham Gill, P.Geo., Independent Consultant, a "Qualified Person" within the meaning of NI43-101.
-Mr. Gill has supervised the preparation of, and confirmed all of the scientific and technical disclosure in this MD&A.
+Exploration programs at the Company's project in Saskatchewan are being carried out under the supervision of Kent Pearson, P. Geo. and Finley Bakker, P. Geo., "Qualified Persons" as defined by National Instrument 43-101.
+Mr. Bakker is an independent consultant to Murchison and the Brabant-McKenzie Project.
+Mr. Pearson is President and Chief Executive Officer of Murchison.
+Mr. Pearson and Mr. Bakker have supervised the preparation of, and confirmed all of the scientific and technical disclosure in this MD&A.